Rick-Man-God/wiki-official/mac-os-tutorial.md

 ```

-After installation is done, start your elastic client with this command:
+After installation is done, start your XEL client with this command:

 ```text